epmoyer/FuzzyPint/README.md

 - There are no tests (yet); just a demonstration of functionality.
 - There are no (known) bugs.
 - I am plumbing this into a "real" data analysis project.
 Once that project has successfully "kicked the tires" in a real-world application I will consider the API "stable" and I will add proper test cases.

+## Shout out

+[Pint](https://pint.readthedocs.io) is fantastic and I love it immensely!
+The ability to carry units through calculations significantly guards against human error when combining or scaling physical quantities.
+If you are manipulating physical quantities in Python then you should give Pint a try.